What is Source Code Review?

 Key Benefits of Source Code Review

-Automated and Manual Code Analysis
+SAST and Manual Analysis Combined

 Vulnerability Identification